denislucey/FullStackDev/README.md

 This first project is very basic html, learning headers, gonna blow through this in a day Learned about header elements, paragraph element, and void tags

+The project was creating a very simple website with a brief movie list, visible in section_1/Project

+## Project 2